dawoodkhan82/Maniac-Bot-Test/README.md

 asdf
 ## Contributing
 asdfasdfasdf
 If you have suggestions for how Maniac-Bot could be improved, or want to report a bug, open an issue!
-We'd love all and any contributions.
+We'd love all and any contributionsasdf.

 For morasdfe, check out the [Contributing Guide](CONTRIBUTING.md).